Suedie/Chip8/README.md

 # Chip-8 Emulator/Interpreter

 This is a simple Chip-8 emulator that implements the standard 35 Chip-8 opcodes.
 It is written entirely in C# and uses the Raylib-Csharp library for graphics and inputs

+# Running the code

+To run the code navigate into the directory /Chip8/Chip8 and run the "dotnet run" command in the terminal-

 # Playing a game